embeddedgo/embeddedgo.github.io/getting_started.md

 The main tool of the original Go toolchain is the `go` command.
 Embedded Go obviously provides `go` too.
 It works the same as the original one.
 However, Embedded Go provides also a thin wrapper over `go` called `emgo`.
 Using emgo instead of go gives several benefits but the two most important are:

-1. Make it easier to use Embedded Go for embedded programming in presence of the orignal Go compiler (different, more satble version) used for system programming.
+- Facilitate the use of Embedded Go for embedded programming in the presence of the original Go compiler (different, more satable version, etc.) used for system programming.

-2. Allow you to customize some of the Embedded Go environment variables using a `build.cfg` file.
-It is especially useful when you work on multiple projects for different embedded targets at the same time.
+- Allow you to customize some of the Embedded Go environment variables using a `build.cfg` file.
+It's especially useful when you work at the same time on multiple projects for different embedded targets.

 #### 4. Example (Linux)